Hamari Beti: Soundtrack

 Nutan took part in Bhatkar's soundtrack for the film, singing the song "Tujhe Kaisa Dulha Bhaaye Re".

 Reception

-The Motion Picture Magazine gave a negative review of the film in its February 1951 issue, describing it as "so ordinary a picture that it neither deserves a critical appreciation of its merits nor a severe deprecation of its dismerits." and further dismissed it as "merely a dull boring ineffective photoplay which neither pleases you nor irritates you".
+The Motion Picture Magazine gave a negative review of the film in its February 1951 issue, describing it as "so ordinary a picture that it neither deserves a critical appreciation of its merits nor a severe deprecation of its dismerits" and further dismissed it as "merely a dull boring ineffective photoplay which neither pleases you nor irritates you".
 The reviewer did note the acting, including Motilal's as "the finest performance in the film" and Nutan's "fine performance" and noted Nutan and Tanuja for showing "great promise".
-A retrospective review by Cinemaya wrote positively of the film, calling it a "a comedy-of-manners scripted with intellegence and sophistication" which revealed Samarth as "a director of refined sensibilities acutely aware of the thin line that lies between tears and laughter in everyday life".
+A retrospective review by Cinemaya wrote positively of the film, calling it a "comedy-of-manners scripted with intelligence and sophistication" which revealed Samarth as "a director of refined sensibilities acutely aware of the thin line that lies between tears and laughter in everyday life".